Test Valley Business Awards

 Each member of the steering group has a different role – just like a board:

-- Sophie does all the PR, marketing, coordinates our events, keeps everyone updated and informed, and is always on the other side of our inbox, ready to answer your questions
+- Katie does all the PR, marketing, coordinates our events, keeps everyone updated and informed, and is always on the other side of our inbox, ready to answer your questions

 - Denize is our treasurer and keeps us on the financial straight and narrow